2sic/2sxc-docs/2sxc Docs Generator/web-api/specs/url-schema.md

 ## Note about Platform and Version Differences

 The exact schema for the url varies depending on the platform you're using.
-So DNN 7 is different from DNN 9, and Oqtane is different again.
+So Dnn 7 is different from Dnn 9, and Oqtane is different again.

 Also older versions of 2sxc had URLs which still work today but are not recommended any more, because they were not well structured.